Project-Pros/MainProject/README.md

 IV.
 Release Notes
 -------------------
 For the first Code Milestone due on June 24, 2021, we have a prototype of the login page.
 We are able to view the sign-in and sign-up tabs of this page.
 It is not functional yet.
 We have also started working on the homepage for the application.
 We worked make a card that can be displayed on the homepage as a task.
 This homepage is also not functional, but it has been started and we are able to view what we have created.
+In comparison to the predicted milestone in the project plan, we have completed a lot of the aspects we planned to...